Bottom Up Leadership

 The program began in 2002 when a community needs assessment identified Southeast Asian youth as a particularly under-served population.
 Also, Southeast Asians are still a heavily limited English proficient community and the YLP program is an opportunity to raise a new generation of community leaders who would be multi-lingual, multi-ethnic, and multi-cultural – an asset that few social justice organizations had.

-YLP utilizes interactive workshops that issues-based, focusing on topics such as community/family histories, environmental racism, economic justice and race/class/gender/sexuality.
+YLP utilizes interactive workshops that are issues-based, focusing on topics such as community/family histories, environmental racism, economic justice and race/class/gender/sexuality.
 In years past, YLP members have conducted various surveys in the community, participated in LAUSD (Los Angeles Unified School District) meetings on food policy changes, testified against fare hikes and route cuts at the city’s DASH public transit meetings, and organized against the low-wages of Forever 21 garment workers.

 The Youth Leadership Project provides a leadership pipeline for members to become Youth Organizers.